umputun/remark42/site/src/docs/configuration/email/index.md

 ## Setup email server connection

-To enable any of email functionality you need to set up email (SMTP) server connection using these variables:
+To enable any email functionality, you need to set up an email (SMTP) server connection using these variables:

 ```
 SMTP_HOST